mbrezu/Shovel/WebGuessNumber.md

 button and cloned pages.

 The back button almost works (it returns to the previous page, but the state of the session doesn't 'go back').
-It could be argued that entering a different input after using the back button should branch the game (create a different 'future' - the guesses made in the pages we backed up from are one branch - 'future' - of the game, by entering other inputs we create a new branch/future).
+Furthermore, it could be argued that entering a different input after using the back button should branch the game (create a different 'future' - the guesses made in the pages we backed up from are one branch - 'future' - of the game, by entering other inputs we create a new branch/future).
 This is important, we can now cheat the game: guess the number, then use the back button as much as we like (maybe up to the first guess?) and then enter the secret number directly.

 Cloned pages are a similar problem: imagine that the user copies the URL for one of the attempt pages, then pastes that address into